Council on Mentally

 The Council is authorized to apply for funds from the "federal government or other sources to further the purpose of this article."
 In addition, in signing the legislation the Governor directed "the affected state agencies to identify existing funds that can be used to support this program."

 Originally the Council was required to "file with the Legislature, not later than December 31 of each year, a report that shall provide details of the Council's activities during the preceding year.
-The report shall include recommendations for improving the cost-effectiveness of mental health and criminal justice programs."
-Subsequent legislation changed this requirement to a submission of an annual report to the CDCR Secretary.
+The report shall include recommendations for improving the cost-effectiveness of mental health and criminal justice programs.

 - COMIO Home